CUPE Ontario and disinvestment from Israel: Criticism

-Revised Proposal
+Revised proposal

 CUPE national president Paul Moist subsequently issued a statement declaring that "I believe such a resolution is wrong and would violate the anti-discrimination standards set out in the CUPE Constitution and that "I will be using my influence in any debates on such a resolution to oppose its adoption."
 Approximately 10 days after its initial announcement, the CUPE removed its call to boycott individual academics from its website and replaced it with statement that stated that "this is not a call to boycott individual Israeli academics.
 Rather, the boycott call is aimed at academic institutions and the institutional connections that exist between universities here and those in Israel."
 The National Post noted that the original resolution mentioned Sid Ryan three times and listed him as the main contact for questions, but that the new resolution did not mention Ryan at all.
 Despite his initial statements, Ryan later stated that he agreed with Moist.

-Revised Resolution
+Revised resolution

 On February 22, 2009, CUPE's university workers committee, representing 17 universities in Ontario, passed a version of the original resolution which called for members at Ontario universities to boycott working with Israeli institutions doing research that benefits that nation's military, but not individual academics.
 Members will be encouraged, but will not be forced, to mount boycott campaigns in such circumstances.

-The Baltimore Jewish Times states that the "non-binding resolution is intended to protest Israel's recent military action in Gaza."
+The Jewish Telegraphic Agency stated that the "non-binding resolution is intended to protest Israel's recent military action in Gaza."

 CUPE Ontario President Sid Ryan stated that the original resolution calling for boycotts of all Israeli academics who did not condemn Israeli military tactics was wrong.
 He defended the new resolution which he stated "broadens and deepens" a 2006 resolution on Israel to support a campaign of economic boycotts, divestment and sanctions against Israel for its occupation of Gaza.
 Ryan also stated that CUPE will investigate whether its pension plans are investing in companies developing weapons in Israel.

 Ryan likened CUPE's boycotts to those of Gandhi, stating that "It's following a long tradition and a peaceful tradition of using the pressures of a boycott in a peaceful way to bring pressure to bear on the state of Israel to end this illegal occupation."